turanszkij/WickedEngine/README.md

 wiScene::LoadModel(scene2, "myModel2.wiscene"); // Load model into a separate scene
 wiScene::GetScene().Merge(scene2); // Combine separate scene with global scene

-myGame.setSSAOEnabled(true); // You can enable post process effects this way...
+myGame.setFXAAEnabled(true); // You can enable post process effects this way...

 RenderPath2D myMenuScreen; // This is an other render path, but now a simple 2D one.
 It can only render 2D graphics by default (like a menu for example) main.ActivatePath(&myMenuScreen); // activate the menu, the previous path (myGame) will be stopped